Jonathan Carroll (politician)

-Jonathan Carroll is a Democratic member of the Illinois House of Representatives from the 57th district.
+Jonathan Carroll is a former Democratic member of the Illinois House of Representatives from the 57th district.
 The 57th district, located in the Chicago metropolitan area, includes all or parts of Arlington Heights, Buffalo Grove, Des Plaines, Glenview, Mount Prospect, Northbrook, Palatine, Prospect Heights and Wheeling.

 Early life and career

 Prior to serving in the General Assembly, Carroll was a special education teacher and currently works in private practice helping individuals with cognitive challenges like ADHD.
 Carroll has a degree in communications from DePaul University, and an M.A. in special education from Northeastern Illinois University.
 He is a certified special education teacher and has managed the private Carroll Educational Group for several years, helping clients with special needs.
 He is a director of the Portes Foundation, which makes grants for medical and life sciences research.

 Illinois House of Representatives

 On October 2, 2017, Democratic incumbent Elaine Nekritz resigned from the Illinois House of Representatives.
 The Democratic Representative Committee for the 57th Representative District selected Jonathan Carroll to fill the vacancy.
 Carroll was sworn into office on October 3, 2017.
 Upon being sworn in, he replaced Nekritz on the Committee on Government Consolidation & Modernization and the Committee on Cybersecurity, Data Analytics & Information Technology.
 He was also assigned to the Committee on Mass Transit; and the Committee on Elementary & Secondary Education Committee.

 In 2019, Carroll authored a food-labeling law benefiting people with food allergies.
 In 2020, Carroll authored legislation outlawing schools' use of isolation rooms as a disciplinary tactic.
+In December 2021 during the COVID-19 pandemic, the representative introduced legislation mandating that individuals who remained willfully unvaccinated against COVID-19 (excluding those with medical reasons preventing vaccination) should pay out of pocket the entirety of any hospital expenses resulting from infection and subsequent treatment.

+On January 5, 2024, Carroll announced his resignation at the conclusion of the day.